 Christmas Gifts For Children Program

-The children’s faces lit up with joy as Santa arrived to deliver Christmas gifts to the Mainspring School on Friday, December 13!
-It was a wonderful sight to see all the goodness our ACEA members were able to spread with their donations!
-Thanks to the kindness of ACEA members, these were the only gifts many of the children received and they were so very happy!
-This program is truly an opportunity to make a difference in a child’s life during the holiday season and the Mainspring School staff and children are so grateful.
+The children’s faces light up with joy as Santa delivers Christmas gifts to the Mainspring School in December.
+Often, these are the only gifts many of the children receive during the holiday.
+This program is truly an opportunity to make a difference in a child’s life during the holiday season and the Mainspring School staff and children are always so grateful.
 Anytime you would like to stop by, they would welcome your visit!

 Blue Santa Support

-On hand to accept our donations was Margarine Beaman, a member of Blue Santa Board of Directors.
-Margarine spoke to the group about the families that are served throughout the season.
-She explained that Blue Santa serves more than 3,800 needy families, with 12,000 children in those families receiving gifts.
+Each year during the December Membership Luncheon, we host Operation Blue Santa representatives.
+ACEA matches the donations collected from attendees.
+Blue Santa serves more than 3,800 needy families, with 12,000 children in those families receiving gifts.
 Operation Blue Santa is a massive effort organized and run by the Austin Police Department in partnership with Texas National Guard, the Austin Fire Department, and the Austin Parks and Recreation Department.
 ACEA is happy to be a small part of this effort.